The Fedora Atomic Desktops family of atomically updated distributions has been introduced.

-The Fedora Project has announced the unification of the naming of custom builds of the Fedora Linux distribution, which use the atomic update model and monolithic system layout.
-Such distribution options are separated into a separate family of Fedora Atomic Desktops, the assemblies in which will be called “Fedora desktop_name Atomic”.
+The Fedora Project has announced a unified naming convention for custom builds of the Fedora distribution.
+Linux, which utilize an atomic update model and a monolithic system design.
+These distribution variants are separated into a separate family, Fedora Atomic Desktops, with builds named "Fedora desktop_name Atomic."

 At the same time, for already recognizable and long-existing atomic assemblies, it was decided to keep the old name, since they have already become recognizable brands.
 As a result, GNOME-based Fedora Silverblue and KDE-based Fedora Kinoite will retain the same names.
 Atomically updated builds of Fedora CoreOS and Fedora IoT, not intended for workstations, will also continue to be distributed under the old names.